aurora9721/archive_project/archive_m.md

 ![](https://github.com/aurora9721/archive_project/blob/master/assets/images/escher_game_inspo.jpg?raw=true)
 Contemporary games inspired by Escher's architectural inventions include [Monument Valley](https://www.youtube.com/watch?v=tW2KUxyq8Vg) (2014) and [Echochrome](https://www.youtube.com/watch?v=GybxIwfU4rI) (2008), click their respective titles to watch the trailers.

-## Transcoding 6: Reformatting the Game
+## Making a Game: Reformatting

-*Transcoding 6 is the rewriting of the game's text into a decision tree.*
+I decide to rewrite the game's quite linear narrative into a decision tree where the choices you make take you on different paths.
+I do this in order to highlight the real "ladder-like" structure of the teachings of the game.
+If you do X you will succeed (by being a good union member and worker), if you do Y you will not.

 I divided the squares on the board into 3 levels:
 LEVEL 1: START - 20